What is the IDV UKVCAS app?

 This is because the ACCESS UK checklist does not always:

 - State the mandatory documents

-- State the document specific Immigration Rules
+- State the document-specific Immigration Rules

-Rather, in light of the significance of the visa, you absolutely should spend the time to read the relevant Immigration Rules and Home Office Guidance.
+Instead, in light of the significance of the visa, you absolutely should spend the time to read the relevant Immigration Rules and Home Office Guidance.